Drug utilization in children is of great concern worldwide. Many drugs for this group of population are used in outpatient settings.

 - Types of Self medication

-- What every parent should know about self-medication for kids?
+- What every parent should know about self-medication?

 - When should you self-medicate?